Home / Stay Informed /

-Electronic commerce – or eCommerce – refers to the sale of goods through electronic transactions carried out on computer networks.
-While the EU is a single market that allows the free exchange of goods and services between member states, goods and services cannot easily be exchanged between the EU and Eastern partner countries, due to differences in eCommerce legislation, standards and ecosystem.
+While the EU is a single market that allows the free exchange of goods and services between Member States, goods and services cannot easily be exchanged between the EU and Eastern partner countries, due to differences in eCommerce legislation, standards and the ecosystem.